Prajjwal2404/Leakage-Detection/README.md

 ### 2. Legacy Baselines (`xgb_model.py`, `rf_model.py`, `svm_model.py`, `if_model.py`)
 Standard regressor and classifier iterations that failed to cleanly navigate the massive dataset imbalance.
 Kept in the repository for benchmark tracking and methodology comparison.

+### 3. Real-Time Inference Dashboard
+- **Backend:** A FastAPI server (`app.py`) initializes the `WaterLeakageDetector` class and preloads the best `.pth` weights.
+It accepts batched chronological JSON arrays and pushes them tensor-by-tensor through the model.
+- **Frontend:** Built with Tailwind CSS and Chart.js, rendering a minimal streaming terminal.
+A polling mechanism simulates real-time SCADA acquisition (`mock_data` endpoint pulls random snapshots from your live dataset) and dynamically charts the `Reconstruction Error (MSE)` bounded by your active `Dynamic Threshold`.

 ---

 ## Setup & Usage